JamesSinnott1994/Game-Zone/README.md

 # The Book Club

-The purpose of this project is to build a Business-to-Consumer (B2C) E-commerce website for a Gaming Store.
+The purpose of this project is to build a Business-to-Consumer (B2C) E-commerce website for an online Gaming Store called "Game Zone".

 ## Table of Contents
 - [User Experience](#user-experience)